-Increased protection for victims of trafficking in persons is also implemented by increasing the accessibility of services through the establishment of Integrated Service Centers in public hospitals owned by the central and provincial governments, and districts/cities as well as central police hospitals and Bhayangkara hospitals in the regions.
+governments and districts/cities as well as central police hospitals and Bhayangkara hospitals in the regions.
 Special police service rooms managed by female police officers have been added to the number which now amounts to 226 units in 26 regional (provincial) police forces and will continue to be expanded to other regional police and resort police (districts/municipalities) throughout Indonesia.
 In addition, more and more non-governmental organizations and community organizations are establishing women's crisis centers, drop-in centers, or shelters, now there are 23 units spread across 15 provinces.
-In addition, at least 20 units of children center were established for refugees in collaboration with UNICEF and the Ministry of Social Affairs.
+Besides that,

-2. Juridical Analysis of the Current Protection of Victims of Trafficking in Persons
+3.2.
+Juridical Analysis of the Current Protection of Victims of Human trafficking

 In its development, the protection of victims of trafficking in victims has not been able to realize justice.
-This can be seen in the regulation of restitution in Law Number 21 of 2007 concerning the Eradication of the Crime of Trafficking in Persons.
-Regarding restitution in Law Number 21 of 2007 concerning Eradication of the Crime of Trafficking in Persons, it is regulated in Articles 48 to 50.
+This can be seen in the regulation of restitution in Act No. 21 of 2007 concerning the Eradication of the Crime of Human Trafficking.
+Regarding restitution in Act No. 21 of 2007 concerning Eradication of the Crime of Human trafficking, it is regulated in Articles 48 to 50.
 Article 48